Scott of Melby - correcting their descent in the male line from Sir John Scott of Scottstarvit.

-When it comes to the origins of the Scotts of Melby it has been generally accepted - and widely promulgated - that they descend from John Scott of Gibliston, who was a younger son of Sir John Scott, 1st of Scottstarvit, by his first wife, Anna, daughter of Sir William Drummond of Hawthornden.
-This is proved by several items of evidence including the following;
+In regard to the origins of the Scotts of Melby, in Shetland, their descent from John Scott of Gibliston, younger son of Sir John Scott, 1st of Scottstarvit, by his first wife, Anna, daughter of Sir William Drummond of Hawthornden, is proved by several items of evidence including the following;

 Charter under the Great Seal confirming the half-part of the lands of Gibliston, in the parish of Carnbee and sheriffdom of Fife, to John Scott, second legitimate son of Sir John Scott of Scottstarvit, one of the Senators of the College of Justice and Director of the Chancery, and Anne Aytoun, his affianced wife, third daughter of the deceased Mr. James Aytoun of Grange, following acquisition from Archibald Drummond of Gibliston and Helen Acheson, his wife.
 Dated 11 July 1635.
 [NRS C2 vol. 55, 115].

-It is uncertain if John Scott's marriage to Anne Aytoun ever took place and she had died without issue before 9 October 1647 when her three sisters, Grisel, Elizabeth and Barbara were served heirs portioners to her in their father's share of the lands of Auchtermuchty.
-[The absence of a husband's name in those entries is reasonable evidence that the marriage was not fulfilled.
+It is uncertain if John Scott's marriage to Anne Aytoun ever took place and she had died without issue before 9 October 1647 when her three sisters, Grisel, Elizabeth and Barbara Aytoun had service as heirs portioners to her in their father's share of the lands of Auchtermuchty.
+[The absence of a husband's name in those entries is, in itself, reasonable evidence to prove that the marriage was not fulfilled.
 See NRS C22/19/267 & 268].

-The marriage of that same John Scott to Margaret Gordon is proved by the baptismal entry for their son, George, in the Edinburgh register, in 1644;
+John Scott of Gibliston married secondly to Margaret Gordon of Earlston, which is proved by the baptismal entry for their son, George, in the Edinburgh OPR;

 5 May 1644